aonai/winter_project_handwriting_camera/README.md

         `<path_to_opencv_source_code>/build/bin/opencv_createsamples -info pos.txt -w 24 -h 24 -num 2000 -vec pos.vec`

         c.
 Start training.
-        `numPos` should be number of positive images to be used in training.
+        `numPos` is number of positive images to be used in training.
 This number should be around 90% of postive image counts.
         `numNeg` should be a number larger than negative image counts.
-        `numStages` defined number of stages used during training.
+        `numStages` defines number of stages used during training.
 Increasing this number will increase accuracy of model but will also increase training time.
-        `w` and `h` are width and heights should be the same as the ones used in the previous command.
+        `w` and `h` are width and heights.
+These should be the same as the ones used in the previous command.
         `<path_to_opencv_source_code>/build/bin/opencv_traincascade -data cascade/ -vec pos.vec -bg neg.txt -numPos 900 -numNeg 600 -numStages 20 -w 24 -h 24`

+    4. Replace the `cascade/cascade.xml` with customized model to have `object_detection.py` and `tracker.py` track the custome object.